crim-ca/weaver/docs/source/appendix.rst

     WPS-REST
         Alias employed to refer to :term:`OGC API - Processes` endpoints for corresponding :term:`WPS` definitions.

+    WPS-T
+        Alias employed to refer to older revisions of :term:`OGC API - Processes` standard.
+        The name referred to :term:`WPS` *Transactional* operations introduced by the RESTful API.

     XML
         | Extensible Markup Language
         | Alternative representation of some data object provided by the application.
 Requires appropriate ``Accept``